You may be aware that a good portion of my work has focused on teaching people how to heal their elbow tendonitis.

 Two sets of ten reps every other day should do the trick.

 If you don’t get all the relief you were expecting from focusing on the forearm, then you should consider the possibility of thoracic outlet syndrome.

-The brachial plexus is where the nerves for you arm make their way from your spine, through the muscles and bones in your neck, between the clavicle and first rib and then through your armpit.
+The brachial plexus is where the nerves for your arm make their way from your spine, through the muscles and bones in your neck, between the clavicle and first rib, and then through your armpit.